Free Wisconsin payroll tax

 We do all the hard work to set you up, starting at just $40 + $6 per employee.

-Our payroll tax calculator is built for Wisconsin employers and can help you with all of your payroll needs.
+Our Wisconsin payroll calculator is built with employers in mind.
 Simply enter wage and W-4 information for each of your employees into the calculator.
 Before you know it, you’ll have all Wisconsin state and federal payroll taxes calculated for your employees.
+If you have many hourly employees you may want to try our Wisconsin paycheck calculator, too.

 Federal payroll taxes for Wisconsin employers